 The most important of all God’s commandments (Mk 12:29-30), to love God with all our heart, soul and might (De 6:5), is immediately followed by and interconnected with a related command: “And these words, which I command thee this day, shall be in thine heart.”
 (De 6:6)

-God is essentially telling us what receiving Him looks like, how we love Him: by receiving and loving His words, hiding the actual words of His precious commands in our hearts.
-(Ps 119:11) His Word is our spiritual food (Je 15:16), meditating on it is how we nourish ourselves.
+His Word is our spiritual food (Je 15:16); meditating on scripture is how we nourish ourselves.
 (Ps 1:2-3) To do this as we ought, we must make the effort to learn the words of God; we call it memorization.

 We’re not only to obey Him, we’re to keep His commands (Jn 14:21), to cherish them, hold on to them, protect them, safeguard them, store them, keep them close by, delight in them.
 (Ro 7:22) Spiritual life’s not just about action, following the rules, it’s about our hearts, what we’re treasuring and delighting in.
 (Mt 6:21)